EzeOnoky/Project-Base-Learning-11/README.md

 #### 11_23 pix showing your current jenkins build

-...then saves the files in the /var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/ directory on the jenkins-ansible server.
+...then saves the files in the `/var/lib/jenkins/jobs/ANSIBLE/builds/3/archive` directory on the jenkins-ansible server.
 This can also be confirmed on the Jenkins login

+`ls /var/lib/jenkins/jobs/ANSIBLE/builds/3/archive`

 ## STEP 7      **RUN FIRST ANSIBLE TEST**